 Not every child is the same.
 With every unique child comes a unique homeschooling experience.
 Children under the same roof can tend to have drastically different personalities and it is absolutely natural.
 It is important to not compare children, to know that each of them possesses their own skillsets and that they will learn according to their own pace.
 Knowing what techniques of homeschooling a child responds to best will help you polish the child’s strengths and eliminate their weaknesses.

 Your child will eventually imitate you, your partner, and the surroundings.
 Whatever habit you want in your child’s personality, incorporate it in yourself.
 If you’re excited about learning every day, your children will be too.

 Make learning fun

 Learning does not have to be a tedious process.
-Take your child on educational field-trips, teach him math through board games, let him learn history lessons by acting them out, let him memorize plants by strolling through a botanical garden and teach him life’s essentials by beginning in the kitchen through baking.
+Take your child on educational field-trips, teach them math through board games, let them learn history lessons by acting them out, let them memorize plants by strolling through a botanical garden, and teach them life’s essentials.
 Even a gloomy day, when taken outside in the park, can be productive.

 Teach your child the art of organization

-Assign chores to your child, hold him responsible for his actions and start by letting them make their bed.
-Tell them that an organized room will help them not misplace things, save time and perform tasks efficiently and effectively.
+Assign chores to your child, hold them responsible for their actions.
+Start by letting them make their bed.
+Tell them that an organized room will help them not misplace things, save time, and perform tasks efficiently and effectively.
 A decluttered and organized life equips a mind to be free to learn.

-Reward your child when his behavior is good, when he accomplishes something and when he completes chores.
+Reward your child when their behavior is good, when they accomplish something, and when they complete chores.
 Positive reinforcement goes a long way.
-Know that sometimes the results aren’t as desired, and that ‘failure’ is inevitable.
+Know that sometimes, the results aren’t as desired, and that ‘failure’ is inevitable.
 Every time the results aren’t fruitful, let the child take it as a learning experience.